previewbot1/FeedbackBot/README.md

 © 2025 FtKrishna.
 All rights reserved.
 This project, FeedbackBoy, is released under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it — just remember to give credit.
+You are free to use, modify, and distribute it — just remember to tag me.